Email SupportCall Us Go to Close

 Note: previously rate limit headers x-rate-limit-limit, x-rate-limit-remaining, x-rate-limit-reset were included, however they have been replaced by the above single RateLimit value.

-Each 429 response is guaranteed to have the ratelimit header set as well as the retry-after header as per RFC 7231 (equivalent to x-rate-limit-reset rounded up to the next integer), and provides the following data in its body:
+Each 429 response is guaranteed to have the ratelimit header set as well as the retry-after header as per RFC 7231 (equivalent to x-rate-limit-reset rounded up to the next integer).

 Some API endpoints may have stricter (unpredictable) rate limits and may trigger a 429 even if the user agent places requests within the enforcement window.
 In these scenarios only the rate_reset values and retry-after header may be set.